juntotechnologies/climetrics/README.md

 ## Deployment

 This project is configured to automatically deploy to GitHub Pages using GitHub Actions.
-When you push changes to the `landing-page` branch, the site will be built and deployed automatically.
+When you push changes to the `gh-pages` branch, the site will be built and deployed automatically.

 ### Manual Deployment